shreyashankar/overleave/README.md

 ## Next Improvements

+* Fix glitches in the toggle due to ghost clicks in toggle.
 * Availabiity in Chrome for overleave extension.
 * Availability in Edge for overleave extension.
-* Better UI with activation.
 * Guidelines in the UI for usability.
-* Link to overleaf for productivity.

 ## Contributors